-The flesh of a pumpkin as always been popular for cooking with, and most people completely overlook the stringy portion of the fruit, but this can actually make a lovely vegetable stock.
+The flesh of a pumpkin as always been popular for cooking with, and most people completely overlook the stringy portion of the fruit.
+However, this can actually make a lovely vegetable stock.

-Simply add the pumpkin guts to a pan with a little oil, stir for a minute or two on a medium heat with some other veggie bits such as onions or carrots.
+Simply add the pumpkin guts to a pan with some oil, stir for a minute or two on medium heat with other veg such as onions or carrots.

 Then add a few cups of water, boil for about thirty minutes and strain.